Add the ip to /etc/hosts:

 ../../../../var/www/html/swap_theme.php

-will be successful if there is a proper$activation_code
+$activation_linkwill be successful if there is a proper$activation_codefollowing the?code=parameter passed to theactivate.phpendpoint.

 34 │ include_once 'includes/utils.php';